Fairy Tail: Fairy Tail | Natsu Dragneel | Strongest Team | Sirius Team | Founders | Other Members

 - For the Evulz: He knows that Zeref created the Etherious to kill himself, yet Mard Geer justifies involving humanity as weeds in his path that he can't be bothered to step around.

 - Flash Step: In his fight against the Celestial Spirit King, he dodges absolutely everything thrown at him.
-Even in a series where Super Speed is a ridiculously common power, him simply side-stepping an attack that leaves a giant fissure, with his Psychotic Smirk still firmly in place, oozes badass.
+In a series where Super Speed is a ridiculously common power, him simply side-stepping an attack that leaves a giant fissure, with his Psychotic Smirk still firmly in place, oozes badass.

 - Full-Name Basis: You will not find anyone in the series who refers to him simply as "Mard", not even Mard Geer himself.